fm-0509/md2notion-fix/README.md

 # Notion.so Markdown Importer

+## Fork Notes:
+ * It is advised to create a python venv to install it with * `python3 -m venv venv-name`
+ * To use it install requirements first with pip3 with * `pip3 install -r requirements.txt`
+ * Then install it with * `pip3 install ./`: warnings are displayed but the installation works

+---

 An importer for Markdown files to [Notion.so](https://notion.so) using [`notion-py`](https://github.com/jamalex/notion-py)

 It provides these features over Notion.so's Markdown importer: